Online Performance FAQs

 Can I perform a Nick Hern Books play online?

 You can apply to perform a Nick Hern Books play online.
 Subject to availability of the performing rights, you can make your production available on an online platform.
 It must be password-protected or accessible only via a private link.
 You must apply before making arrangements or commencing rehearsals, in case the play is not available for online performance.

 How much will it cost to perform a Nick Hern Books play online?

-The standard fee is £75 (plus VAT where applicable) for each live performance or day that the production remains online.
+The standard fee is £75 (plus VAT where applicable) for each performance, livestream or day that the production remains online.
 There is a lower fee for shorter plays, with prices available upon application.
 This majority of this money is paid to the author of the play, so your production will be helping writers during this difficult and challenging time.